Skip to main content

 Club dues are minimal because members desire to give their time, talent, and resources to “see the change” up close and meet the people involved.

 Members can access their club meetings anywhere, 24 hours a day via personal computer, tablet, or cell phone.
-The bi-monthly meeting is called to order at 6 p.m. on the second and fourth Saturday and each meeting is adjourned at 6 p.m. the Friday before the next meeting.
+Monthly meetings are called to order at 6 p.m. each Saturday and adjourned the following Friday at 6 p.m.

 So now, the question of “who and what” is Rotary hopefully has been answered somewhat.
 However, there is one more important Rotary measurement.
 The Four-Way Test is the cornerstone of all action.
 It has been for years, and it will be in the future.

-The test is one of the hallmarks of Rotary.
-Since it was developed in 1932 by Herbert J. Taylor, who later became RI president, it has never ceased to be relevant.
+This test is the hallmark of Rotary.
+Since it was developed in 1932 by Herbert J. Taylor, who later became RI president.
+It has never ceased to be relevant.
 Its four brief questions are not based on culture or religion.
 Instead, they are a simple checklist for ethical behavior.
 They transcend generations and national borders.

 Eligibility to Join the Northeast Florida Club